 To share a link to a file or folder:

 - To the right of the file or folder, click .

-- You can use Box to email the link to recipients by clicking the gear icon to the right, clicking in the pop-up, and then entering the email addresses of your recipients.
+- You can use Box to email the link to recipients by clicking in the pop-up, and then entering the email addresses of your recipients.
 Alternatively, you can copy the link and paste it into any type of message you choose.

-- Password protection: When using the "Open" access level, you can set a password to have a higher level of security.
-Click , type a password of your choice, and click .
+- Password Protect: When using the "People with the link" access level, you can set a password for greater security.
+Check and type a password of your choice.
+Click to finish.
 Others will be prompted for the password before being able to see the file or folder.

-- Expiration: For all access options, by clicking , you can set a date when the file or folder will no longer be accessible ("Unshare On"), and a date on which the file or folder will automatically be deleted ("Delete On").
-To set one of these dates, click the calendar icon in the appropriate field and select a date from the pop-up calendar.
+- Link Expiration: For all access options, by checking , you can set a date when the file or folder will no longer be accessible.
+Select the date, and then click to finish.

 Inviting individual collaborators

 To invite collaborators to a folder:

 - In list view, click to the right of the folder and select and then .